yuy3y/EnergyDataAnalysis/README.md

 We are hoping to gain insights into different countries' energy production vs consumption statuses and energy production efficiencies.
 We are hoping to display our final analysis through different visualizations such as tableau, matplotlib, and seaborn.

-An example of a tableau dashboard is below.
+An example of a currently working in progress tableau dashboard is below.
 ![image](https://github.com/yuy3y/EnergyDataAnalysis/assets/59656983/a1b0ae53-fe92-464e-90e6-7dd20d5bf7e5)